EMDR Treatment for Anxiety: What Is It and Why Does It Work?

 EMDR in a Broader Spectrum of Treatment

-By using EMDR for anxiety within a broader scope of treatment, you can remove barriers to healing and find rapid relief from suffering.
+By using EMDR treatment for anxiety within a broader scope of treatment, you can remove barriers to healing and find rapid relief from suffering.

 While EMDR can be an effective standalone treatment for some, people with severe anxiety that does not respond fully to outpatient therapies may need to consider more intensive care.
 Residential mental health treatment allows you to participate in a full curriculum of therapies in an immersive setting, giving you the opportunity to focus entirely on your recover and experience rapid results.
 These programs can employ EMDR for anxiety within a broader scope of treatment in which multiple modalities are employed to create truly personalized, comprehensive treatment experiences that speak to your unique needs.
 By engaging in multiple modalities, you can draw on the best of each therapeutic form, letting each intervention build on the other.
 For example, many people may initially feel uncomfortable discussing painful memories, thoughts, and emotions in psychodynamic therapy, limiting the efficacy of such treatment.
 However, if you are able to overcome the anxious response through EMDR, you may be able to gradually increase participation in psychodynamic and other talk-based interventions.
 By removing barriers to other forms of treatment, EMDR can facilitate deeper and more sustainable healing.